-If it’s 100-page wine lists and potatoes handpicked from the side of a Welsh mountain you want, head to where to eat on Hong Kong Island; if however, you want fantastic food for not a lot of money, welcome to Kowloon.
+If you’re looking for 100-page wine lists and potatoes handpicked from the side of a Welsh mountain, Hong Kong's considerable list of high-end restaurants will have something for you.However, you want fantastic food for not a lot of money, welcome to Kowloon.

-Less glitzy than the island it’s here that Hong Kong’s best Cantonese food is found in unpretentious neighborhood restaurants and overcrowded canteens.
+Kowloon’s unpretentious neighborhood restaurants and overcrowded canteens offer Hong Kong’s best Cantonese cuisine.
 The world’s cheapest Michelin-starred restaurant can be found here – just a few dollars for Dim Sum – as well as many of the city’s remaining Dai Pai Dongs.

-As the historic home to Hong Kong’s immigrants there are also some fantastic ethnic options; from Currys in Chung King mansions to the steaming bowls of Pho in Kowloon City.
+As the historic home to Hong Kong’s immigrants, Kowloon offers some fantastic ethnic options; from curries in Chung King mansions to steaming bowls of Pho in Kowloon City.